d-oliveros/isomorphine/README.md

 Isomorphine lets you abstract the transport layer in a non-obtrusive way, and change how you program web-based distributed applications.
 It is meant to increase code reusability between the server and the browser, specially in a full-stack javascript environment.

 The idea is to encapsulate the transport layer within javascript's native syntax for importing and exporting modules, while providing a middleware interface to let you mount its API the way you want.
-This massively reduce development times, as you don't have to worry about the routing layer, and focus on your application's purpose.
+This massively reduces development times, as you don't have to worry about the routing layer, and focus on your application's purpose.

 Isomorphine proposes an 'endpoint-less' approach, trying to abstract the barriers between a server and the browser's context.